String Instruction At Mo's Fullerton Music

 From early September through late June both masses have excellent music and a deep bench of talented singers and instrumentalists.
 Come celebrate with us at 10:00am (Family mass with traditional/contemporary music) or 5:00pm masses (Youth centered contemporary selections, chosen and performed in a VERY Catholic way).

-The 5:30 Saturday evening mass is covered by our parish cantor Bernadette Kanaly and our parish organist Chris Montoya, who also perform with the 10:00 choir.
-They perform at many of the weddings here, and also cover the music for most of the Funeral masses.
+The 5:30 Saturday evening mass is covered by our parish cantor Bernadette Kanaly and our parish pianists: Melvin Penano, David Vu & Paul DaSilva.
+They perform at many of the weddings and also cover the music for most of the Funeral masses.
 (Except those odd weddings and funerals for families who actually want a GUITARIST!)
-The 6:30am Sunday mass is without music except on Christmas and Easter, and the assembly appears to like it this way!
-(It’s quicker!)

 Each Thanksgiving, Holy Thursday and Easter Vigil, the English music ministry combines its talents with the Hispanic choir, which I've been leading since 2014.
 (That's another story!)
 We have some of the best Bi-lingual masses anywhere here at St. Joachim!

 During July and August masses are typically covered by our summer duets.
 It’s just myself and one other choir member as we drop it into low gear for about 8 weeks.
 It’s a different, but very good sound, and it allows me to get to know some of my hard working choir members a little better.
-The down time also affords me the time to prepare for the next choir season.
+The down time also affords me time to catch my breath and to prepare for the next choir season.

 Active, Longstanding Members